adityagoel4512/adityagoel4512/README.md

 - Compilers and software-hardware codesign
 - Full stack development and product design

 I'm currently a SWE at [Meta](https://about.meta.com/) based in London 🇬🇧.

+I'm always happy to collaborate on interesting projects so feel free to reach out if you have something in mind!

 <!---
 adityagoel4512/adityagoel4512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.